 Heart health is so important, too important to neglect.
 We need to understand what helps keeping the heart working at optimum level.

-Blueberries is an antioxidant superfood that we should consume that goes well with other fruit, or simply mix it with natural low-fat yoghurt and granola for a perfect snack.
+Blueberries is an antioxidant superfood that goes well with other fruit, or simply mix it with natural low-fat yoghurt and granola for a perfect snack.
 Blueberries contain an antioxidant called Anythocyanin, which might help reduce our risk of heart disease.
 Blueberries may also help with the ageing process and in the reduction of certain types of cancer.

-Foods high in fibre are also good for the heart because it contains psyllium, a fibre that helps reduce cholesterol and keeps the heart healthy.
+Foods that are high in fibre are also good for the heart because they contain psyllium, a fibre that helps reduce cholesterol and keeps the heart healthy.
 Foods such as bananas, apples, pasta, broccoli, cabbage and whole-wheat bread are all good foods containing fibre.

-There is a connection and consequence to everything we do, and diet is no exception.
+There are connections between and consequences to everything we do, and diet is no exception.
 Everything should be taken in moderation.
-A little bit of what we fancy does us good emotionally, but we need to continue to make sensible food choices.
+A little bit of what we fancy does us good emotionally, but we also need to continue to make sensible food choices.